 Our Articles of Incorporation provides for a board of directors consisting of seven to fifteen directors bestowed with a three-year tenure.
-The following table sets forth the name, age and position of each of our directors and such person's position as of February 28, 2021.
+The following table sets forth the name, age and position of each of our directors and such person's position as of February 28, 2022.
 There is no family relationship among any of these persons.
 These directors have terms until June 20, 2022.
 Pursuant to the ROC Company Act, a person may serve as our director in his or her personal capacity or as the representative of another legal entity.
 A director who serves as the representative of a legal entity may be removed or replaced at any time at the discretion of that legal entity, and the replacement director may serve the remainder of the term of office of the replaced director.
 All of our non-independent directors are representatives of the MOTC.

 Name Age Position

-Chi-Mau Sheih 67 Chairman, Chief Executive Officer and Director
+Chi-Mau Sheih 68 Chairman, Chief Executive Officer and Director

-Shui-Yi Kuo 56 President and Director
+Shui-Yi Kuo 57 President and Director

-Yu-Lin Huang 58 Director
+Yu-Lin Huang 59 Director

 Lien-Chuan Lee 60 Director

-Shin-Yi Chang 61 Director
+Shin-Yi Chang 62 Director

-Sin-Horng Chen 67 Director
+Sin-Horng Chen 68 Director

-Hung-Yi Hsiao 47 Director
+Hung-Yi Hsiao 48 Director

-Chin-Tsai Pan 60 Director
+Shih-Hung Tseng 61 Director

-Lo-Yu Yen 65 Independent Director
+Lo-Yu Yen 66 Independent Director

-JenRan Chen 62 Independent Director
+JenRan Chen 63 Independent Director

-Yu-Fen Lin 50 Independent Director
+Yu-Fen Lin 51 Independent Director

-Chung-Chin Lu 62 Independent Director
+Chung-Chin Lu 63 Independent Director

-Yi-Chin Tu 45 Independent Director
+Yi-Chin Tu 46 Independent Director

 Chi-Mau Sheih is the Chairman, Chief Executive Officer and director of our company.
 Mr. Sheih assumed the role of our Chairman and Chief Executive Officer on April 22, 2019.
 He has served as the President and director of our company since January 2017.
 Mr. Sheih served as a Senior Executive Vice President of our company from 2010 to 2017, the President of Southern Taiwan Business Group from 2007 to 2010, and the President of Central Taiwan Business Group from 2006 to 2007.
-Mr. Sheih holds an MBA degree from National Taiwan University.
+Mr. Sheih specializes in business management, ICT, cyber security, cloud computing, big data applications, and commerce, and he holds an MBA degree from National Taiwan University.

 Shui-Yi Kuo is the President and director of our company.
 Mr. Kuo has been our President since May 8, 2019.
 Prior to that, he served as our Senior Executive Vice President and Chief Financial Officer from August 2017 to September 2020 and the Senior Executive Vice President of Investment of the Company from March 2017 to August 2017.
 He also served as the Vice President of the Company's Investment Department from November 2014 to March 2017.
 From November 2013 to November 2014, Mr. Kuo served as the President of the Company's subsidiary, Light Era Development Co., Ltd. In addition, from March 2008 to November 2013, Mr. Kuo served as the Vice President of the Company's Accounting Department.
-Mr. Kuo holds a master's degree in Accounting from National Chengchi University.
+Mr. Kuo specializes in accounting and finance, and he holds a master's degree in Accounting from National Chengchi University.

 Yu-Lin Huang is a director of our company.
 Dr. Huang is currently the President of the Taiwan Foundation for Democracy.
 He is also a professor of the Civil Engineering Department of the National Yang Ming Chiao Tung University.
 He had been the Political Deputy Minister of the MOTC and the Director General of the Construction Bureau of Taichung City.
-Dr. Huang holds a Ph.D. degree in Civil and Environmental Engineering from University of California at Berkeley.
-He specializes in infrastructure investment, project finance, and project management.
+Dr. Huang specializes in project management, project financing, infrastructure investment and privatization, and he holds a Ph.D. degree in Civil and Environmental Engineering from University of California at Berkeley.